BerriAI/litellm/docs/my-website/docs/proxy/tag_routing.md

 Route requests based on tags.
 This is useful for
 - Implementing free / paid tiers for users
-- Controlling model access per team, example Team A can access gpt-4 deployment A, Team B can access gpt-4 deployment B
+- Controlling model access per team, example Team A can access gpt-4 deployment A, Team B can access gpt-4 deployment B (LLM Access Control For Teams )

 ## Quick Start